zzzprojects/learn-orm/tutorials/vb-net/program-structure.md

  - Imports statements
  - Namespace statements and namespace-level elements

-If you enter statements in a different order you will get a compilation error.
+If you enter statements in a different order, you will get a compilation error.

 A program can also contain conditional compilation statements.
 You can intersperse these in the source file among the statements of the preceding sequence.